-The cost to install a car charger is in the range of $1,000 to $1,200, which includes the cost of the charger itself and the cost of an electrician to install it.
+The cost to install a car charger at home ranges between $600 to $1,200, which includes the cost of the charger itself and the cost of an electrician to install it.
 This cost is tax deductible.

 - Federal tax rebates of up to $7,500 and State tax rebates up to $2,500 are currently available for EVs and PHEVs (but not HEVs).

 - You can also get a 30% Federal tax rebate on the cost of battery charger installation.